 Alcohol also has a negative impact on our immune system, making us more susceptible to infection.
 According to research, alcohol impacts the immune pathways which impairs the body’s ability to fight off infection.
 This can result in more frequent illness but also impact the body’s ability to recovery from physical injury and wound healing.

-In women, too much alcohol can actually stop them menstruating and leave them at risk of infertility.
-While drinking during pregnancy, which is not recommended, increases the chance of miscarriage, premature birth, or stillbirth.
+Drinking during pregnancy, which is not recommended, increases the chance of miscarriage, premature birth, or stillbirth.
 Men who drink large amounts of alcohol are more likely to experience erectile dysfunction and may even have a reduced libido.

 Alcohol may help you to drift off to sleep but it’s unlikely to help you stay asleep.
 If you regularly drink more than 14 units of alcohol a week it’s likely your drinking is disrupting your sleep, leaving you feeling tired the next day.